Emil Kapaun: Advance through North Korea

-Throughout the months of fighting, Kapaun gained a reputation for bravely serving the troops, rescuing the wounded and dead, and ministering to the living by performing baptisms, hearing confessions, offering Holy Communion and celebrating Mass on an improvised altar set up on the front end of a Jeep.
-Several times his Mass kit Jeep and trailer were destroyed by enemy fire.
-In letters home, he shared that he was thoroughly convinced that others' prayers helped him survive.
+Throughout the months of fighting, Kapaun gained a reputation for bravely serving the troops, rescuing the wounded and retrieving the dead.
+He baptised Korean children and heard confessions.
+Kapaun celebrated mass on an improvised altar set up on the front end of a Jeep.
+Several times his mass kit Jeep and trailer were destroyed by enemy fire.
+During one firefight, a bullet knocked his pipe out of his mouth.
+In letters home, he shared that he was thoroughly convinced other soldiers' prayers helped him survive.